Minnesota's new Territorial Legislature authorizes building of a capitol.

 The massive copper sculpture "Progress of the State," better know as "The Quadriga," was installed on the roof at the base of the dome.
 It was created by Daniel C. French, sculptor of the sitting Abraham Lincoln figure at the Lincoln Memorial, and Edward C. Potter, a noted sculptor of animals.

 The Rathskeller Café in the basement, featuring fanciful murals and German mottos, was painted over due to anti-German sentiment sweeping state and country.
 The mottos were uncovered in 1930, only to painted over again in 1937.

 Architect Clarence Johnston, building on plans drawn up by Cass Gilbert over several decades of the early 20th century, designed the capitol approach (mall) anticipating the construction of the interstate freeway.

 The "Quadriga" statue atop was regilded 42 years after it was installed.
 It was regilded and repaired once again in a massive project undertaken in 1994.

 The Rathskeller Café was once again restored to its original glory.

-The capitol underwent a $310 million comprehensive repair and restoration project to repair exterior marble, replace the roof, install new electrical and mechanical systems, and make the building ADA accessible.
+The capitol underwent a comprehensive, 4-year repair and restoration project to repair exterior marble, replace the roof, install new electrical and mechanical systems, and make the building ADA accessible.
 The capitol now offers more public space, and the building’s historic furniture, artwork and interior decorations have been restored to their 1905 appearance.